Because staying under the covers is not an option:

 If you want to know more about #CuratingtheGood, finding God’s best in the mess, experiencing your purpose through peace-making, and living a more abundant life, just invite me over to your inbox.
 Let’s be friends!

-You can also find me on FaceBook, Instagram, Pinterest, or Youtube.
-Or you can order any of my books from Amazon (in addition to Prodigal Confessions and Curating the Good, I have written an Advent Devotional and am a contributor to a year-long devotional from (in)Courage).
+You can also find me on Instagram, Pinterest, or Youtube.
+Or you can order my books from Amazon (in addition to Prodigal Confessions and Curating the Good, I have written an Advent Devotional and am a contributor to a year-long devotional from (in)Courage) as well as year-long devotional based on the Westminster Shorter Catechsim.
 Here’s a little about my first book: